 In this article, I will give you some ideas on how to design a memorable campus tour.

 Why give so much thought to the tour?
 Keep in mind that families may visit more than ten schools during their evaluation phase.
 You need to make sure they remember yours as the best.

 Academic programs, community culture, modern facilities — these things are all important.
 But you know what matters more?
 Making prospective students feel like they belong.

 Selecting a school is a highly emotional decision.
 Parents want to see a learning environment that brings out the best in their children.
 Prospective students need to see a place that is both fun and comfortable.

 How will you give them that experience?

 As soon as they’re on campus, make your prospects feel special.
-Don’t herd around families in large, impersonal tours.
+Don’t herd families around in large, impersonal group tours.